Applying for a new student visa

 Please contact your OSHC provider for assistance with renewing your cover.

-*This may take up to 5 working days.
+*This may take up to 10 working days from the date you submitted your application

 Important note: You should lodge your visa application within 45 days of the date your CoE is issued, otherwise it will expire and you will not be able to use it.
 Also make sure that you lodge your visa application BEFORE the course start date listed on your CoE.
 Deakin will not issue a new CoE if you fail to lodge your application in time.